Copper futures fall on weak demand

 PTI

-Copper prices on Friday slipped by Rs 3.15 to Rs 461.45 per kg as participants cut down their positions amid muted demand in the domestic market.
+Copper prices on Tuesday slipped by 15 paise to Rs 469.60 per kg as participants cut down their positions amid muted demand in domestic market.

-On the Multi Commodity Exchange, copper for July delivery eased by Rs 3.15, or 0.68 percent, to Rs 461.45 per kg in a business turnover of 5,708 lots.Analysts said trimming of positions by speculators due to muted demand in spot market mainly led to the fall in copper prices here.
+On the Multi Commodity Exchange, copper for July delivery eased by 15 paise, or 0.03 percent, to Rs 469.60 per kg in a business turnover of 6,520 lots.Analysts said trimming of positions by speculators due to muted demand in spot market mainly led to the fall in copper prices here.